dnsimple/dnsimple-support/content/articles/domain-privacy-after-gdpr.markdown

 ---
 title: Domain privacy after GDPR
-excerpt: An A record maps a domain name to the IP address (IPv4) of the computer hosting the domain.
+excerpt: GDPR impacts available WHOIS information.
+Learn about the consequences of this law that came into effect on May 25th 2018.
 categories:
 - Whois Privacy
 ---